mirelark/VanishingRange/README.md

 All source data is attributed and provenance-tracked within the database, and displayed on the front-end where relevant.
 Precise species sighting locations are witheld from the front-end for the most recent 90 days to reduce poaching and trafficking risk.
 Historical range data is displayed in full.

+## Known Limitations

+Source data completeness has not yet been analyzed.
 In the scenario there is missing historical data, ranges are interpolated, supplemented by sighting data and species distribution modeling, to provide a more natural distribution.
+Ranges computed with these methods are displayed differently from official data sets to clarify where the information is approximate.

 ## Project Status
 VanishingRange is currently in active development.
 See the [project roadmap](docs/planning/roadmap.md) and [project board](https://github.com/users/mirelark/projects/1) for current progress and upcoming milestones.